noccy80/Argent/Readme.md

 # Argent

+## Version 0.1

+This marks the first "official" release of Argent.
+It's the first one with a version number.
+Please check the wiki for lots of information about how to use Argent.
+If you have questions or comments that just can't be handled by the wiki, email me at gradysghost [at] gmail [dot] com.

 ## Introduction

 Argent is a web application server built on Node.js.
 It is modular and designed with extensibility in mind.
 This software is made available as-is in the hopes that it will be useful to you, but comes with no warranty whatsoever.
 It is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).